JonathanSaji/TrackerSync/README.md

 ### 5. Open a Pull Request (PR)

 Go to GitHub/GitLab and open a PR from your feature branch into `main`.
 Get it reviewed, then merge.
+This makes it so that we can all approve on what the code does so we can all understand and move together

 ### 6. Clean up after merging